Shared kernel Bayesian screening: Introduction

 \subsection{Related work}

-The multi-modality of methylation measurements is widely recognized \citep{Laird2010} but often not accounted for in practice; the two-sample t-test is most commonly used to identify sites of differential expression in case-control studies \citep{Bock2012}.
+The multi-modality of methylation measurements is widely recognized \citep{Laird2010} but often not accounted for in practice.
+The two-sample t-test is most commonly used to identify sites of differential expression in case-control studies \citep{Bock2012}.
 Alternative testing approaches are rank-based or discretize the data based on arbitrary thresholds \citep{Chen2011, Qiu2012}.
-Mixture models for methylation data have been introduced with the goal of clustering \citep{Houseman2008,Zhang2012,Kormaksson2012}, but these models have not been used to test for equality between groups.
+Other statistical models have been proposed to identify CpG sites that are hypomethylated, hypermethylated or undifferentiated with respect to normal cells \citep{Khalili2007,Akalin2012}.
+The focus on differential methylation levels between groups may miss other important differences between group distributions; for example, certain genomic regions have been shown to exhibit more variability in methylation, and thus epigenetic instability, among cancer cells than among normal cells \citep{Hansen2011}.

+Although our model involves finite mixtures, it is intended to be robust to parametric assumptions and so is comparable to nonparametric methods.
+There is a literature on nonparametric Bayes testing of equivalence in distribution between groups. \citet{DunsonPeddada2008} use a dependent Dirichlet process to test for equality against stochastically ordered alternatives.
+They use an interval test based on total variation distance, and the framework is easily extended to unordered alternatives. \citet{Pennell2008} also use a Dirichlet process model for multiple groups and an interval test. \citet{Ma2011} and \citet{Holmes2015} use Polya tree priors to test for exact equality.
+Existing nonparametric Bayes tests do not exploit shared features among variables, in the form of shared kernels or otherwise.

-If the kernel that generated each observation is known, (\ref{HypFramework}) is equivalent to testing for association with a $2 \times K$ contingency table, for which there is a well-developed frequentist (Fisher's exact test, Pearson's chi-square test) and Bayesian \citep{Good1987,Albert1997} literature.
+If kernel memberships are known, our testing framework (\ref{HypFramework}) is equivalent to a test for association with a $2 \times K$ contingency table.
+For this there are standard frequentist methods such as Fisher's exact test and Pearson's chi-square test, and established Bayesian methods \citep{Good1987,Albert1997}.
 In our context the component memberships are unknown and are inferred probabilistically. \cite{Xu2010} addressed this as part of a series of comparisons for Bayesian mixture distributions between groups.
 They compare marginal likelihoods for models with and without assuming constant weights between groups.
-Our focus is instead on screening settings in which there are many related variables, and it is important to borrow information while adjusting for multiple testing.
-Shared kernels facilitate borrowing of information and computational scaling, while an unknown global $\mbox{pr}(H_{0m})$ induces a multiplicity adjustment with favorable properties \citep{Scott2006,Muller2007,Scott2010}.
+Our focus is instead on screening settings in which there are many variables, and it is important to borrow information while adjusting for multiple testing.
+Shared kernels facilitate borrowing of information and computational scaling, and in our implementation a shared prior for the probability of equality at each variable induces a multiplicity adjustment with favorable properties \citep{Scott2006,Muller2007,Scott2010}.